 The French power market is experiencing a major transition as it looks to reduce its reliance on nuclear generation and to increase generation from renewable sources of energy such as wind and solar.
 The energy transition has been continuously supported by the French governments over the past decade.
 With in-house capabilities across the entire project cycle and a strong local footprint, Valorem is well positioned to benefit from this shift in energy mix.

-The pipeline has also developed in line with expectations, with 42MW currently in construction and 630MW in advanced pipeline.
+The wind pipeline has also developed in line with expectations, with 24MW currently in construction and 700MW of advanced pipeline (fully permitted, approved but not yet clear of challenge, or with permit under instruction or preparation).

 This investment diversifies the Company’s portfolio with exposure to a growing renewables business in one of the most attractive European markets, and access to recurring, inflation-linked cash flows underpinned by a robust regulatory regime.